PSU-ICDS/icds_docs/docs/accounts/paid-resources.md

 Beyond this level, ICDS offers paid compute in the form of credits and allocations.

 All users are also provided some file storage space in `work` and `home`.
-ICDS also offers paid group storage mounted on the cluster, and paid archival storage.
+ICDS also offers paid group storage mounted on the cluster, and paid archive storage.

 ## Compute offerings